For the first time in the nation’s history, Austria will be taking part in the knockout stages of the European Championships.

 Austria’s Euro 2020 odds

 Despite having never progressed to the knockout rounds in this competition, Austria enter Euro 2020 as a bit of a dark horse given the quality, balance and experience of their squad, not to mention being placed into a relatively straightforward group.
-For them to qualify from Group C which, as mentioned, contains the likes of the Netherlands, Ukraine and North Macedonia, Sky Bet are offering odds of 4/11, or 5/1 for them to top the table.
-Should they pull that off, then you can get odds of 80/1 for Austria to go all the way and win the tournament outright.
+In the knockout stages for the first time, you can get odds of 100/1 for Austria to go all the way and win the tournament outright (owing to the fact they play Italy in their last-16 tie).

 (Odds in this article are correct at the time of writing.
 18+ only, BeGambleAware.org)